nowshad-hasan/cse-resources/notes/docker/docker.md

 ```

 Now type `docker-compose up`.
 But it won't work because our path does not have Dockerfile, it has Dockerfile.dev.
-So, we need to specify the docker-file in our yml file ,like below -
+So, we need to specify the docker-file in our yml file, like below -

 ```docker
  build: